 55. Belgium grants the most new citizenships per capita in the world.

 56. The Galeries St Hubert in Brussels opened in 1847, which makes them Europe’s oldest shopping arcades.

 57. The Law Courts of Brussels is the largest court of justice in the world.
 It has a built land area of 26,000 m² at ground level, which makes it bigger than the Saint Peter’s Basilica in Rome (21,000 m²).

 59. The largest Freemason temple on the European continent is the Great Temple in Brussels (at 79, Rue de Laeken).

 60. Anheuser-Busch, the largest beer brewer in the world, is located in Belgium.
 In Leuven, to be precise, where I live!

 61. The biggest newborn baby ever recorded was Samuel Timmerman, born in the Ter Linden Hospital in Knokke, weighing 5.4 kg and 57 cm in length.
 (December 2006).

-63. Durbuy dubs itself the smallest town in the world.
-Although it now has less than 500 inhabitants, it was granted the rank of town in medieval times, which it hasn’t lost since then.
+63. Durbuy dubs itself the smallest city in the world.
+Although it now has less than 500 inhabitants, it was granted the rank of city in medieval times, which it hasn’t lost since then.